shirai91/spritesheet2gif/README.md

 How to convert a spritesheet to gif

-Step 1 : put an image into inputs folder
+Step 1 : put an spritesheet into inputs folder (sprite animation should place in order from left to right, top to bottom)

 Step 2 : cd to source code folder, type

-> python main.py file_name_in_inputs_folder row col
+> python main.py file_name_in_inputs_folder row col frameLength

+frameLength is number of frames in spritesheet you want to capture.

-Step 3 : Open outputs folder and see our gif
+Step 3 : Open outputs folder and see your gif